Francisco Solano López: Legacy

-Marshall López inspired in his men a spirit and love for their land which made them prefer to die rather than surrendering.
+Marshal López inspired in his men a spirit and love for their land which made them prefer to die rather than surrender.
 He is an example of what a leader is, a driver, a man who knows how to reach to his people.
-I am sure that the men of this artillery group will take the example of this brave Paraguayan soldier and will be deemed worthy of the name their unit carries.
+I am sure that the men of this artillery group will take to the example of this brave Paraguayan soldier and will be deemed worthy of the name their unit bears.

 At the end of the ceremony, the Paraguayan Army Commandant presented the unit with a portrait of López.
 Commenting, a leader in the Buenos Aires La Nación, a newspaper founded by Bartolomé Mitre, said under the headline "Absurd tribute to a dictator", "Naming a military unit after the dictator who trampled on the [Argentine] flag is as absurd as if France or Poland called one of their regiments 'Adolf Hitler'".